keesiemeijer/php-basics-tutorial/README.md

 To recap

 * PHP files have a `.php` file extention
-* PHP files can contain PHP and HTML.
+* PHP files can contain PHP and HTML
-* PHP code needs to be inside opening and closing PHP tags and have a semicolon after each statement.
+* PHP code needs to be inside opening and closing PHP tags.
 * You only need the opening PHP tag if the file contains only PHP code
+* A semicolon is needed after each statement
-* PHP stops working if there's an error.
+* PHP stops working if there's an error
-* Variables hold values.
+* Variables hold values
-* A string is a series of characters inside quotes.
+* A string is a series of characters inside quotes

 ## Strings.
 A string is a series of characters inside single or double quotes.